nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 One way to achieve this is by using a *Mutex* (which stands for [**mut**ual **ex**clusion](https://en.wikipedia.org/wiki/Mutual_exclusion)).

-A mutex is a mechanism that allows to synchronise access to a shared resource.
+A mutex is a mechanism that allows synchronising access to a shared resource.

 We can see a mutex as a shared object that allows us to mark when the code execution is entering and exiting from a critical path.
-In addition to that, a mutex can help us to queue other logical transactions that want to acess the same critical path while one transaction is being processed.
+In addition to that, a mutex can help us to queue other logical transactions that want to access the same critical path while one transaction is being processed.

 ## Using `async-mutex`